Sale Price: $17,400,000

-This listing has closed.
-Please visit our Listings page to view apartment buildings and development land currently available for purchase.
+Please visit our Listings page to view apartment buildings and development land currently on the market.

 Building: Timeless, brick-clad building featuring tastefully-appointed units and upgraded systems complemented by a conjoining new-construction addition boasting upscale unit finishes and highly-coveted modern amenities that are shared by all residents.

 Value-Add Opportunity: Unlock upside of Historic Charm and Modern Luxury by fully renovating the classic units.
 Comparable buildings with upgraded kitchens, bathrooms and washer/dryers have achieved $500+ per unit rent increases.

 Location: At the center of it all with an inviting neighborhood feel.
 Residents enjoy a short walk to stores, restaurants, and entertainment, a quick bike or bus ride into Downtown or SLU, and ease of access along 23rd to the Eastside by car.
 Any amenity a tenant could want is within reach.

 Historic charm meets modern luxury transcends the physical walls of Roxborough Apartments – it is reflected all around on the streets of Capitol Hill.

 Since 2010, more than 5,000 apartment units have been developed in Capitol Hill.
 While this inevitably brings a change to the landscape of the neighborhood, efforts to preserve historic buildings have maintained countless elements of the Hill’s past.

 Consistently one of Seattle’s most popular neighborhoods, Capitol Hill’s reputation for bottomless-mimosa brunches, cream-cheese hot dog carts, and thrift shops remains a large draw for the city’s younger residents.
 The majority of this activity converges along Broadway and the Pike/Pine Corridor, streets lauded for being the vibrant anchors of the neighborhood.